 NEWS

-Letters from President: 01.Walking on the Path of Self-Choice
+Letters from the President: 01.Walking on the Path of Self-Choice

-President (far right) with his family portrait from childhood.
+The President (far right) with his childhood family portrait.

 Dear students, faculty, and alumni,

 In 2021, I had the great honor of being elected as the first President of NYCU.
-I am deeply grateful for everyone's support from NYCU, which allowed me to be re-elected on March 6, 2024.
+I am deeply grateful for everyone's support, which allowed me to be re-elected on March 6, 2024.
 It is truly a privilege to contribute to the establishment and growth of NYCU, this esteemed university.
 Together, let us turn our dreams into reality.

 Letter from the President, Professor, and Senior Alumnus